ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: interchange_check

-    Specifies whether to perform interchangeability checking and retrieve  interchangeability warnings when you call  niSwitch_Connect, niSwitch_SetPath and niSwitch_InitiateScan functions.
+    Specifies whether to perform interchangeability checking and retrieve  interchangeability warnings when you call  :py:meth:`niswitch.Session.connect`, :py:meth:`niswitch.Session.set_path` and :py:meth:`niswitch.Session._initiate_scan` methods.
-    The default value is VI_FALSE.
+    The default value is False.
     Interchangeability warnings indicate that using your application with a  different instrument might cause different behavior.
-You call niSwitch_GetNextInterchangeWarning to extract interchange warnings.
-Call the niSwitch_ClearInterchangeWarnings function to clear the list  of interchangeability warnings without reading them.
+You call :py:meth:`niswitch.Session.GetNextInterchangeWarning` to extract interchange warnings.
+Call the :py:meth:`niswitch.Session.ClearInterchangeWarnings` method to clear the list  of interchangeability warnings without reading them.
-    Interchangeability checking examines the attributes in a  capability group only if you specify a value for at least one  attribute within that group.
-Interchangeability warnings can  occur when an attribute affects the behavior of the instrument and you  have not set that attribute, or the attribute has been invalidated since you set it.
+    Interchangeability checking examines the properties in a  capability group only if you specify a value for at least one  property within that group.
+Interchangeability warnings can  occur when an property affects the behavior of the instrument and you  have not set that property, or the property has been invalidated since you set it.

+    .. note:: One or more of the referenced methods are not in the Python API for this driver.

     The following table lists the characteristics of this property.